-- 5.10 A windfall allowance may be justified in the anticipated supply if a local planning authority has compelling evidence as set out in paragraph 70 of the National Planning Policy Framework. - 5.11 Para 70 of the NPPF states 'Where an allowance is to be made for windfall sites as part of anticipated supply, there should be compelling evidence that they will provide a reliable source of supply.
+- 5.12 A windfall allowance may be justified in the anticipated supply if a local planning authority has compelling evidence as set out in paragraph 70 of the National Planning Policy Framework. - 5.13 Para 70 of the NPPF states 'Where an allowance is to be made for windfall sites as part of anticipated supply, there should be compelling evidence that they will provide a reliable source of supply.
 Any allowance should be realistic having regard to the strategic housing land availability assessment, historic windfall delivery rates and expected future trends.
-Plans should consider the case for setting out policies to resist inappropriate development of residential gardens, for example where development would cause harm to the local area.' - 5.12 Historically, given the built up nature of Worthing, a significant proportion of housing development has come forward on small sites, which it is not possible to identify in advance, and comprise infill sites, conversions and changes of use.
-These sites fall below the size threshold for sites to be included in the SHLAA.

-5.13 Appendix 4 sets out in more detail how the projected windfall allowance has been calculated based on historic trends for small site completions from 2006 (the base date of the Core Strategy) to 2020 it shows an average of 67 dwellings being completed on small sites per annum.
+Plans should consider the case for setting out policies to resist inappropriate development of residential gardens, for example where development would cause harm to the local area.' - 5.14 Historically, given the built up nature of Worthing, a significant proportion of housing development has come forward on small sites, which it is not possible to identify in advance, and comprise infill sites, conversions and changes of use.
+These sites fall below the size threshold for sites to be included in the SHLAA. - 5.15 Appendix 4 sets out in more detail how the projected windfall allowance has been calculated based on historic trends for small site completions from 2006 (the base date of the Core Strategy) to 2020 it shows an average of 67 dwellings being completed on small sites per annum.
 Whilst the figure fluctuates from year to year, there is no clear trend that would suggest there might be an overall decline in completions and, as such, it is considered that there is compelling evidence to extrapolate these forward based on past evidence of delivery.
 To avoid double counting with the small sites commitments, the windfall allowance is not applied to the first three years of the projections.
+These small windfall sites are sites of less than 5 dwellings (prior to 2019 this was less than 6) and as such fall below the size of site or capacity of site that would be allocated for development, therefore the adoption of the local plan should not have a negative impact on the future rates of delivery.
+In addition, there is no evidence to suggest that the type of site that make up these windfalls are no longer available and therefore there is no reason to adjust the windfall forecasts down. - 5.16 The sites that make up the small windfall calculation typically comprise change of use, residential conversions, residential extensions, non-residential redevelopment and residential redevelopment.
+In the last monitoring year 14 of the completed developments resulted from change of use applications and 10 from residential conversions.
+The Government has already introduced additional Permitted Development rights and more are being considered.
+These further flexibilities provide even greater opportunities for developers to bring forward residential development.
+By their very nature, this type of ad-hoc development is very hard to predict or plan for but they are bound to contribute towards the delivery of windfall development in the borough over the Plan period.
+In fact, for this reason, there would be some logic in increasing the forecast delivery rate from this source however, the Council has taken the view that at this stage the rates established are robust, evidence based and realistic.
+This will be reviewed annually.